Michael Peña: Television

 In December 2017, it was reported that Peña had joined the cast of Narcos for its upcoming fourth season.
 It was later revealed that the fourth season would be a new series, Narcos: Mexico, with Peña starring as DEA agent Kiki Camarena.

 Voice acting

 Peña voiced the character Ricky in the FX animated comedy Chozen.
 In Turbo, he voiced Tito.
 He also provided vocals for the character Marguerite (in the episode "Hot Water") for the popular animated series American Dad!.

 Music

 In 2005, Peña formed the Los Angeles rock band Nico Vega, named after his mother, Nicolasa.
 He left the band in 2007 to concentrate on his acting career, but co-wrote the track "Beast", which reached No. 26 on the Billboard Hot Rock Songs Chart.
 Peña starred in a video created for Midlake's track "Bethel Woods", which premiered January 12, 2022.
 He returned with Nico Vega in December 2023.

 Personal life

 Peña has been a member of Scientology since 2000.

 In 2006, he married Brie Shaffer.
-They have one son, named Roman, born in 2008.
+They have one son, born in 2008.